abtsousa/hook/README.md

 Written 100% in Go.
 Should work in Linux, macOS and Windows!

-⚠️ AI makes mistakes.
-Double-check the generated commands before executing them. ⚠️
+**⚠️ AI makes mistakes.
+Please double-check the generated commands before executing them. ⚠️**

 ## Prerequisites